-&lt;sup>88 Residential Owner-occupied properties of 1-4 units and multifamily housing greater than 4 units.
+88 Residential Owner-occupied properties of 1-4 units and multifamily housing greater than 4 units.
 This table has been adjusted to include all the Low-Income Solar Lease (ESA) and Multifamily Affordable Housing projects as 80% or Below AMI regardless of which census tract the project falls into as these programs are designed to serve the LMI market.
+89 Excludes projects in unknown bands.

 TABLE 47.
-GREEN BANK COMMERCIAL AND RESIDENTIAL PERFORMANCE INDICATORS BY PARTICIPATION IN METROPOLITAN STATISTICAL AREA (MSA) AREA MEDIAN INCOME (AMI) BANDS ABOVE OR BELOW 80% BY FY CLOSED
+GREEN BANK COMMERCIAL AND RESIDENTIAL90 PERFORMANCE INDICATORS BY PARTICIPATION IN METROPOLITAN

+STATISTICAL AREA (MSA) AREA MEDIAN INCOME (AMI) BANDS ABOVE OR BELOW 80% BY FY CLOSED91

 TABLE 48.
-GREEN BANK COMMERCIAL AND RESIDENTIAL RELATIONSHIP OF PERFORMANCE INDICATORS BETWEEN METROPOLITAN STATISTICAL AREA (MSA) AREA MEDIAN INCOME (AMI) BANDS ABOVE OR BELOW 80% BY FY CLOSED
+GREEN BANK COMMERCIAL AND RESIDENTIAL92 RELATIONSHIP OF PERFORMANCE INDICATORS BETWEEN METROPOLITAN STATISTICAL AREA (MSA) AREA MEDIAN INCOME (AMI) BANDS ABOVE OR BELOW 80% BY FY CLOSED93